2020’s “The New Normal”

 Truckee had Bear River on their heels all day

-After another tough matchup in week 3 Truckee would get back in the win column in week 4.
-The Wolverines would play their next home against Bear River…this time at Bear River.
+It was a tough matchup in week 3, but Truckee would get back in the win column in week 4.
+The Wolverines would play their next home game against Bear River…this time at Bear River.
 Yep that’s right a home game at our opponents home field.
+The game was originally scheduled to be played in Truckee but Surprise Stadium was still covered in snow and there were no plans to clear it.
 As strange as it sounds it was one of the most normal days we had experienced in over a year.
-Truckee’s band was there playing, the stands were packed on both sides, and it was a day game.
-Something Truckee knows well.
-Bear River had gotten the better of Truckee in their 2019 matchup and the Wolverines had something to prove in this one.
-Bear River would come out fighting but Truckee was too strong and would have their way with the Bruins.
-Truckee’s defense would have another good game putting the offense in great spots all day.
-Truckee’s offense would take advantage and they would roll to a big win 36-0.
-Truckee was now 2-2 and looking to finish their season strong traveling to 5A Galena in week 5.
-This would be the only game Truckee would play against a Nevada school.
-Up to this game Truckee parents were able to attend their kid’s games in California.
-That wasn’t the case for this game.
-Washoe county had a rule in place
+Truckee’s band was there playing, the Cheer team cheering, the stands were packed on both sides, and it was a day game.
+Something Truckee knows very well.
+Bear River had gotten the better of Truckee in their 2019 matchup and the Wolverines had

 Sweet Victory 36-0!